 Rabbi Isaac Luria (1534-1572) is the founder of modern Kabbalah, which is most simply defined as the mystic tradition of Judaism, ecstatic prayer.
 The chief text of this esoteric practice, the Zohar, first mysteriously appeared in 13th century Spain.
 According to legend, Luria's father was visited by the prophet Ejilah, who told him that his son would build upon the understanding of the Torah and Kabbalah.
 After a period of intense meditation and worship, Luria moved from Cairo, Egypt, to Safed, Israel, a center for Kabbalah studies.
 There, despite not writing any of his teachings, he established a pedagogical legacy which is still perennially reaped.

 Numerology is a central concept to Kabbalah studies.
-The 10 Sefirah of the Sefirot, the “Tree of Life” pictured above, represent an intangible idea, the 10 manifestations of the Creator, which one may somehow occupy while traveling to this realm.
+The 10 Sefirot of the Etz Chaim, the “Tree of Life” pictured above, represent an intangible idea, the 10 manifestations of the Creator, which one may somehow occupy while traveling to this realm.
 There are 22 paths which one may take in their journey from the first, Malkuth, to the highest, Keter.
 It is not coincidental that 22 is also the number of Hebrew letters.
+The Tree of Life is oriented so that exactly 22 paths connect 10 sephirot, each path represented by a specific letter.
 Every letter of the Zohar is meant to possess an individual character which reveals an even greater meaning.
 In Hebrew, numbers are indicated by letters, so numerical analysis is natural.
 Gematria, etymologically related to "Geometry", refers to the numerological study of holy texts.

 Consider the Universe as existing amongst an infinite amount of individual struggles.
 The struggle between East and West, between Left and Right, between Yin and Yang, between 1 and 2, and between 9 and 11, between Red and Green, they are all dualities.
 Kabbalah is the culmination of centuries of arbitration to accurately present universal existence as the relationship between not just two, but the ten fundamental forces, each of the Sephirot.
 The universe is made up of 10 forces, but there are dualistic relationships between each of these.
 The numbers 6 and 7, for example, are two of the Sephirot upon the Tree of Life.
 Each are individual and distinct entities.
 6 is a multiple of 3, and part of the so-named "Number of the Beast", while 7 is often revered as holy.
 If 7 is related to the Godly, then 6 would assumably be related to comparably more Earthly ideas.
 The identities of 6 and 7 also correspond with their respective letters, which are F and G. The application of Kabbalistic numerology across the entirety of the global entertainment industry is intended to endow English with the same numerological holiness present in the Hebrew language, or utilize that which it already contains.
 According to the usage of this modern media code, F (6) most often precedes G (7) in the Universe.